chrismetalx/Discord-blog-page-clone/README.md

 ### :memo: Note<br/>
 ***
-The official Discord blog section has been modified, so it has changed visually since this project was created.
+The official Discord blog page has been modified, so it has changed visually since this project was created.

 :link: Page link: https://discord.com/blog<br/>